 In New York there are no less than three vertical warehouses planned – in Brooklyn, the Bronx and Queens – designed to accommodate the 16 metre trucks commonly used in the U.S.

 The multi-level format is about to hit London, too, as Gazeley – which has been recently acquired by the Asian warehouse developer GLP – gets to work on a three-storey, 40,000 square meter freight handling facility in the Docklands area to be used as a last mile logistics hub.
 The development will be the first of its kind in the UK.

 Industrial property has become a hot commodity in Australia, with strong demand and a scarcity of land combining to drive up land values and rents.

 The leasing market recorded gross take-up above the 1 million square meter mark for the third successive year in 2017.
 Last year also saw the strongest annual growth rate in 12 years, with a 4.1 percent uptick over the year, according to the JLL report An Assessment of Sydney’s Industrial Land Supply

-For investors, Fenton says the multi-level format provides the opportunity to acquire larger assets in markets with a broad captive tenant base ensuring strong rental and capital growth into the future.
+For investors, Iuliano says the multi-level format provides the opportunity to acquire larger assets in markets with a broad captive tenant base ensuring strong rental and capital growth into the future.